-Throughout Canada and in many of the states, there are hockey programs for young people who have developmental handicaps from autism, retardation, seizures or other causes Six years ago, the Valley Ice Center in Panorama City, initiated the first ever ice hockey program in Southern California for children and young adults with developmental disabilities;
+Throughout Canada and in many of the states, there are hockey programs for young people who have developmental handicaps from autism, retardation, seizures or other causes.
+Eight years ago, the Valley Ice Center in Panorama City initiated the first ever ice hockey program in California for children and young adults with developmental disabilities.

 Ask the kids what they like, and the first answer is, “The team.”
 They call themselves “The California Condors.”
 The group is open to all developmental disabilities, all ages, male or female and all levels of skills – including those who have never skated before.
 On ice, all are equal.

 The general public is familiar with the Special Olympics, but hockey is not part of that program.
-The program in Panorama City is the brainchild of Rita Eagle, whose son was able to play hockey when the family lived in Toronto.
+The program now in Simi Valley is the brainchild of Rita Eagle, whose son was able to play hockey when the family lived in Toronto.
 Her goal is to encourage these young people to have fun and learn skills and teamwork in a safe environment.

-The Condors are members of The American Special Hockey Association, along with about 50 other teams across the USA and Canada, Untill about a year ago they were the only special needs ice hockey team in California.
-Inspired by the Condors there is now a team in Pasadena and one in Santa Clarita.
+The Condors are members of The American Special Hockey Association, along with about 50 other teams across the USA and Canada, Until about two years ago they were the only special needs ice hockey team in California.
+Inspired by the Condors there are now teams in Pasadena and in Santa Clarita.

 Special Needs Hockey